yijianj/ChatDB39_FinalProject/README.md

 This project implements a natural language interface to query and manipulate Airbnb data across multiple databases (MySQL, MongoDB, and Firebase).
 The application allows users to query data using natural language, explore database schemas, and modify data through a unified interface.

+## Note on Firebase Integration
+- Firebase Realtime Database has been excluded from the final implementation due to an update in the project requirements specifying the use of only two databases.
+While the Firebase query and modification functionalities remains in the backend, they were not fully tested nor verified.
+Usability is therefore uncertain.

 ## Prerequisites

 Before running this project, ensure the following are installed/initiated: